sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

 5.  offence as signal

     1. I am not sure this has truly made me identify stuff.
-But I think there are some areas where I noticed that my mind really didn\'t like to go and to confront them that I didn\'t otherwise:
+But I think there are some areas where I noticed that my mind really didn't like to go and to confront them that I didn't otherwise:

         1.  frugality